byterubpay/byterub-site/_posts/2018-07-16-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-07-16.md

 **\<suraeNoether>** uses each of those pieces to define a parameter of a seashell
 **\<suraeNoether>** and then plot it
 **\<suraeNoether>** so if we could get something going client-side with each transaction, with a javascript renderer, it would work like this
-**\<suraeNoether>** i want to send xmr to a bitcoin address using xmr.to
+**\<suraeNoether>** i want to send btr to a bitcoin address using btr.to
-**\<suraeNoether>** i fire up my xmr wallet and copy-paste my xmr.to address into it, and a seashell appears. i compare it to the seashell on the xmr.to website. they look the same, and the characters seem to mostly match, so i send the transaction
+**\<suraeNoether>** i fire up my btr wallet and copy-paste my btr.to address into it, and a seashell appears. i compare it to the seashell on the btr.to website. they look the same, and the characters seem to mostly match, so i send the transaction
 **\<suraeNoether>** (same thing for firing up my bitcoin wallet to  verify i'm sending to myself appropriately)
 **\<sarang>** So you effectively treat the shell as a fingerprint
 **\<suraeNoether>** yeah, pretty much